-- a) Use of on-site generators to supply up to 20 percent of cannabis cultivation related energy demand may occur as a principally permitted use. - b) Use of on-site generators to supply greater than 20 percent of cannabis cultivation related energy demand shall be subject to a Special Permit.
+- b) Use of on-site generators to supply greater than 20 percent of cannabis cultivation related energy demand shall be subject to a Special Permit.
 The application must demonstrate why it is not technically or financially feasible to secure grid power or comply with the renewable energy standard.
-Approval may be subject to any and all of the following additional measures: - 1.
-Purchasing or acquiring nursery stock from an off-site approved facility. - 2.
-Limiting supplemental lighting demands.
+Approval may be subject to all the following additional measures: - a) A plan to secure grid power from PGE.